-The Windows Operating System cannot detect a TCP/IP device being turnedoff, so the current RDP connections remain active at the operating system level.
+The Windows Operating System cannot detect a TCP/IP device being turned-off, so the current RDP connections remain active at the operating system level.

-If the operating system doesn't provide a automatic procedure which allows sessions to be timed out, these 'phantom' connections will stay alive until the next operating system reboot.
+If the operating system doesn't provide a automatic procedure which allows sessions to be timed out, these 'phantom' connections will stay alive until the operating system is rebooted.